Lymphocytes Test featured image with lavender-top blood tube, CBC form highlighting lymphocytes, and visuals of viral infections and immunity.

 Immune Memory

-After fighting an infection, some lymphocytes turn into memory cells.
-These cells remember the infection, allowing the immune system to respond faster and stronger if the same pathogen enters the body again.
+After an infection resolves, some lymphocytes become memory cells.
+These cells allow the immune system to respond more rapidly and effectively if the same infection occurs again.

 Producing Antibodies